Do you want to know how to write an Ultimate Guide that attracts 361,494 website visitors and 8,421 email subscribers to your website?

 Table of Contents

-- 1 Neil Patel’s 6 Expert Tips on Writing an Ultimate Guide in 2018
+- 1 Neil Patel’s 6 Tips on Writing Ultimate Guides

 - 2 Tip #1: Don’t write long guides.
 Write thorough guides.